 R&D activities are central to our business model.
-Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage registrational clinical trials.
-We expect our R&D expenses to increase over the next several years as we increase personnel costs, conduct feasibility and pilot studies and registrational clinical trials for additional indications, invest in our product development and manufacturing capabilities and prepare regulatory filings for our product candidate.
+Products in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage registrational clinical trials.
+We expect our R&D expenses to continue to increase over the next several years as we increase personnel costs, conduct feasibility and pilot studies and registrational clinical trials for our existing and additional indications, invest in our product development and manufacturing-related expenses and prepare regulatory filings for our products in additional indications.
 Our expenditures are subject to certain uncertainties, including those described in Item 1A.
 "Risk Factors" in this Annual Report.